urg0/coindom/README.md

 My sole purpose in this project is to practice.
 I am really new in the development industry and i wanted to try something new.
 I just started working on it, have a long way ahead.
 In some parts, i had to use dummy data because of the lack of API's data. (still student, used a free API) I will try to develop the project whenever i have time.
-That all.
+Thats all.
 These are some snapshots from the project: